Last updated

 Fiat Backed

-Fiat-backed stablecoins are based on an existing currency such as EUR, USD, YEN, and so on.
+Fiat-backed stablecoins are based on a government-issued currency such as the Euro, US Dollar, Japanese Yen, and so on.
 They are backed at an exchange rate of 1:1.
-It is a simple, stable option, but it is more centralized and susceptible to hacking.
+It is a simple, stable option whose pricing structures exactly match what users are familiar with, but it has many of the same downsides of the underlying fiat currency including being tied to specific national interests and subject to inflation.
 In the strictest definition of a "stablecoin", only 100% fiat-backed tokens qualify.

 Crypto Backed